FIRST—HOW TO ENTER

 3. Make payment.
 (If you have multiple entries, you can save re-entering credit-card info by contacting us to make a single, total payment.
 Send a note to alert us via the website CONTACT form >HERE After initial registration, log in to your registration page, where you’ll see the option to enter your payment information via credit card.
 If you are from the USA and time allows, we recommend that you pay by check.
 In that case, please notify us to expect it.
 Overseas entrants may also wish to make payments via Paypal or bank wire (with a small service charge)–please inquire with us for details.
 After receiving payment, your status will be marked as “paid and approved.”

 4. Entrants will initially upload at least three (1 MB maximum size each) images of their work for Phase 1.
 They should be 8 inches (200mm) in height or more.
 The images may be portrait or landscape.
 They must be a JPG file.
 All files should be RGB.
 At least one of the images must be completely free of any text, call-out lines, boxes or blurbs, and ideally, float on a white background.
-We recommend that the first photo you upload is a rectangle that is roughly 182px by 150 pix, because that is the box size used in the Entry Gallery, and other shapes can distort.
+We recommend that the first photo you upload is a rectangle that is roughly in the proportions of 182 by 150, because that is the box size used in the Entry Gallery, and other shapes can distort.
 The remaining photos can be of any shape.

 It will be useful to the judges if you can answer some, or all, of the questions below.
+We will ask for these answers from all Finalists chosen in Phase 1.
 Please answer as clearly and as briefly as possible.
 25 words maximum response each.
-Just the facts, please—no PR or designer self-promotion.
+Just the facts, please—no sales or PR or designer self-promotion.
 Jurors do not approve.

 Why should this design exist?
 What was the perceived need?